 To measure ECL, trade receivables arising from trading and distribution and shipping business have been grouped based on shared credit risk characteristics and the days past due.

-(ii) Individual assessment
+Individual assessment (ii)

 Other receivables and amounts due from subsidiaries which are in default or creditimpaired are assessed individually.